GeminiDRSoftware/DRAGONS/astrodata/scripts/docscripts/source/chapter_AstroDataClass.rst

 .. toctree::

-The following is class information from the docstrings.
+The following is information about the AstroData class.
+For the meaning of the class arguments see the documentation for the AstroData constructor (AstroData.__init__(..)), from docstrings in the source.

 .. autoclass:: astrodata.data.AstroData